- McKean was born on March 19, 1734, in New London, Pennsylvania.

 - His parents were natives of Ireland and emigrated to the colonies with their families when they were children.

 - McKean earned his education at home until he was nine, when he and his brother, Robert, were sent to New London Academy to study Reverend Francis Allison.

-- When he was 16, he went to New Castle, Delaware to begin studying the law under the guidance of his cousin, David Finney.
+- When he was 16, he went to New Castle, in Delaware Colony, to begin studying the law under the guidance of his cousin, David Finney.

 - In 1763, McKean married Mary Borden.
 They had six children together.

 - In September 1774, he married Sarah Armitage.
 They had four children together.

 Portrait of Sarah Armitage McKean and daughter, Maria Louisa, by Charles Willson Peale [Wikimedia].

 - In 1755, McKean was admitted to the bar in Delaware.

 - In 1757, he was admitted to the Bar of the Supreme Court of Pennsylvania.

 - In 1758, he was admitted to the Society of Middle Temple in London.